fauna-labs/awesome-fauna/README.md

 # Contributing

-Any contributions are from the community are greatly appreciated!
+All contributions are greatly appreciated!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You may also simply open an issue.